microsoft/ApplicationInsights-PHP/README.md

 PHP version >=5.4.2 is supported.

-For opening the project in Microsoft Visual Studio you will need [PHP Tools for Visual Studio](ADD LINK).
+For opening the project in Microsoft Visual Studio you will need [PHP Tools for Visual Studio](http://www.devsense.com/products/php-tools).
+This is not required however.

 ## Installation ##